astropy/astropy/docs/coordinates/frames.rst

 ---------------------------------------

 As indicated by the point (3) in the :ref:`introduction above
-<astropy-coordinates-design>`, a frame class on its own is likely not very
+<coordinates-design>`, a frame class on its own is likely not very
 useful until transformations are defined between it and other coordinate frame classes.
 The key concept for defining transformations in ``astropy.coordinates`` is the "frame transform graph" (in the "graph theory" sense, not "plot"), which